Pennsylvania Full Tort Auto Insurance Explained

 Under Title 75 §1705 Full tort coverage is defined as:

 The laws of the Commonwealth of Pennsylvania also give you the right to choose a form of insurance under which you maintain an unrestricted right for you and the members of your household to seek financial compensation for injuries caused by other drivers.
-Under this form of insurance, you and other household members covered under this policy may seek recovery for all medical and other out-of-pocket expenses and may also seek financial compensation for pain and suffering and other non-monetary damages as a result of injuries caused by other drivers.

 You should carefully decide what type of coverage is right for you and for your family.
 Only by carefully examining the benefits and detriments that each type of coverage offers can you make an informed decision.